 To work as an NP anywhere in the United States, you must obtain a license through your state's nursing board.
 You should first look to achieve certification (otherwise known as the Certified Nurse Practitioner) through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
 However, to even be able to sit for the NP certification exam, you must meet a number of eligibility requirements.
 For example, the certification eligibility criteria for the Family Nurse Practitioner-Board Certified includes holding an active RN license that was administered in the United States and having obtained a master's, post-master's, or doctoral degree from a program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing Accrediting Commission.

 Nurse-midwives can find more information about certification through the American College of Nurse-Midwives.
 The National Association of Clinical Nurse Specialists and the American Association of Nurse Anesthetists may also have relevant information, depending on your particular nurse practitioner specialization.

-Family nurse practitioners (FNP) provide collaborative healthcare for patients across the lifespan, from infancy to adulthood.
+Family nurse practitioners (FNP) provide collaborative healthcare for patients of all ages, from infants to adults.
 They work in many different settings, including hospitals, outpatient clinics, private practice, and urgent care clinics.
 Responsibilities for FNPs include interviewing and counseling patients, reviewing patient medical histories, performing physical examinations and screenings, promoting self-care and disease prevention, and designing treatment plans.
 Family nurse practitioners provide comprehensive care to individuals while also taking into account the family system as a whole.